roryt12/fpga-logic-analyzer/Readme.md

 ## SUMP Protocol

 The analyzer implements SUMP protocol v2.
-See `notes.md` for the full command reference, trigger system details, and fixed bugs.
+See `notes.md` for the full command reference and trigger system details.

 ## In Progress